freeorion/freeorion-sdk/README.md

 `cmake --build . --config RelWithDebInfo`

 The `--config RelWithDebInfo` parameter is required.

+The version of MSVC to use may also be specified, by adding `-G "Visual Studio 14 2015"` or `-G "Visual Studio 15 2017"` or equivalent for other versions at the end of this command.

-The build takes around 25 minutes and after that the results are stored inside the `build/INSTALL` directory and a prepackaged version called
+The build takes around 25 minutes and the results are stored inside the `build/INSTALL` directory and a prepackaged version called

 `FreeOrionSDK_{MSVC,CLANG}_<timestamp>.zip`